Your session has timed out

 Need IT keywords in resume skills?
 Google those, too.

-Take this excerpt of business manager resume keywords, for example: you could have 10 years of related manufacturing experience, but probably not.
+Take this excerpt of business manager resume keywords, for example: you could have 10 years of related manufacturing experience, but you probably do not.

 Here’s an example of how that could look on the final resume, with keywords in the resume’s experience section and education section: